 Which Medical Course Is Best For You-MBBS, BDS, BAMS or BHMS?

-There are many who speak for MBBS and vouch that MBBS is the best option when come to choose any of the medical course.
+Many who speak for MBBS and vouch that MBBS is the best option for choosing any medical course.
 But in all honesty, those people do not have the expertise to speak for any other branch.
-The career opportunities related to all of the medical fields are abundant and respective, students should always care about their field of interest rather than other thinking.
+The career opportunities related to all medical fields are abundant and respective; students should always care about their field of interest rather than other thinking.

 No doubt MBBS is the most dominated medical course opted by many students.
-The medical field is dominated by doctors with MBBS qualifications.
-So, if you to advance yourself in the field of modern medicine and aim to get an edge over others, this is the right choice for you.
-With immense hard work and perseverance, the student can get a hold on the most competitive medical course in India.
+Doctors with MBBS qualifications dominate the medical field.
+So, if you advance yourself in modern medicine and aim to get an edge over others, this is the right choice.
+With immense hard work and perseverance, the student can hold on to India’s most competitive medical course.

-BDS offers a lot of good jobs after completing the degree and if you are confident enough to handle the patients that you can even set up your own clinic.
+BDS offers many good jobs after completing the degree, and if you are confident enough to handle the patients, you can even set up your own clinic.
 Those interested in teaching can also acquire teaching jobs in top dental colleges.

-One of the widely accepted branches of medicinal knowledge is India is Ayurveda, and it is the best alternative to western medicine.
-If you interested in the traditional Indian system of medicine and are ready to deal with Sanskrit language, then, by all means, go for BAMS.
+One of India’s widely accepted branches of medicinal knowledge is Ayurveda, and it is the best alternative to western medicine.
+If you are interested in the traditional Indian system of medicine and are ready to deal with the Sanskrit language, then, by all means, go for BAMS.
 This course also put a lot less burden on finance, as the fee structure of this course is very low than MBBS.

-Homoeopathy is also a very popular alternative to western medicine, and the student who believes in its effectiveness, then becoming a practitioner if homoeopathy is the perfect option.
+Homoeopathy is also a trendy alternative to western medicine, and the student who believes in its effectiveness then becoming a practitioner if homoeopathy is the perfect option.
 But, opt for BHMS only if you are wholeheartedly in homoeopathy.
 In terms of the difficulty level of BHMS is equal to MBBS.